-As the winter starts in the Asian countries, Singhara or water chestnut are flooded on the roadsides.
-Water chestnut is known for its crispy and crunchy features and mouth-watering too.
+As the winter starts in Asian countries, Singhara or water chestnut are flooded on the roadsides.
+Water chestnut is known for its crispy and crunchy features and mouth-watering.
 It is accessible to all because of its lower price.
-However, on the other side, it is loaded with many nutrition, antioxidants and minerals.
-Many important health benefits such as weight loss, heart health, constipation, etc. can be solved by eating of this surprising vegetables.
+However, on the other side, it is loaded with many nutrients, antioxidants and minerals.
+Many essential health benefits, such as weight loss, heart health, constipation, etc., can be solved by eating these surprising vegetables.
 I also like to bring it for my family and relish its crunchy and crispy recipes.
 Also Read: Benefits of Rambutan for Weight Loss.

 What is a water chestnut?

-Water chestnut is an aquatic vegetable, native to the Asian continent, and generally grown in a muddy or marshy area of the land.
-It is having the shape of a tube and its stems are without leaves.
-The edible part of the vegetable is the corms, which are whitish in color.
+Water chestnut is an aquatic vegetable native to the Asian continent and generally grown in a muddy or marshy land area.
+It has a tube shape, and its stems are without leaves.
+The edible part of the vegetable is the corms, which are whitish.
 Often, they are eaten raw.
 They are also used after slightly boiled.
 They are used to make flour and cake (water chestnut cake).
-Singhara is rich in carbohydrates, fiber, vitamins, and minerals.
+Singhara is rich in carbohydrates, fibre, vitamins, and minerals.
 They are crispy and crunchy.

 Different names